troglobit/watchdogd/README.md

 (1) and five (5) minute average values are used.
 For more information on the UNIX load average, see this [StackOverflow question][loadavg].

-watchdogd also monitors file descriptor usage.
-This is currently not possible to disable.
-(Support for that will be in watchdogd 2.0 which also will use a configuration file.)
-The default is to issue a warning at 80% usage of all available file descriptors, and reboot at 95%.
-For more details on the underlying mechanisms, see [this article][filenr].
+watchdogd also monitors both file descriptor and RAM usage.
+These are currently not possible to disable.
+(Thsi will be in watchdogd 2.0 which also will use a configuration file.)
+The default is to issue a warning at 80% usage of all available file descriptors, 90% for RAM, and reboot at 95%.
+The RAM usage monitor only triggers on systems without swap.
+This is detected by reading the file `/proc/meminfo`, looking for the `SwapTotal:` value.
+For more details on the underlying mechanisms of file descriptor usage, see [this article][filenr].
+For more info on the details of memory usage, see [this article][meminfo].

 Operation